Hiking trail to the Predigstuhl

 Here it goes over the child-friendly legends trailon the “Höhenweg” up to the rocky outcrops of the “Ewige Wand”.
 We now cross the blasted high path (two tunnels) - a true walk between heaven and earth.
 At the end of the second tunnel, a breathtaking view on the Goiserer valley and Lake Hallstatt awaits you.
 At the wooded upper edge, take a sharp right and follow the narrow path no. 245 above the “Ewige Wand”.
-Passing the Blaschek scenic view point, which is recommended for a short break, it goes over the Rathsteigthrough the wooded high valley to the steep peak of the Predigstuhl.
+Passing the Blaschek scenic view point, which is recommended for a short break, it goes via bench above the Rathsteigthrough the wooded high valley to the steep peak of the Predigstuhl.

 The path leads to the right, following the junction to the peak of the Predigstuhl, over damp rock steps, but secured with short ladders and steel cables.
 Once at the peak, you can let your eyes wander over Lake Hallstatt and the Dachstein at the opposite.
 The descent also follows the rock steps and then continues on the original path to the right.
 Over a rocky gorge and in serpentines, you follow the path down through the very steep eastern slope - past the junction to the "leadership fixed rope route".